 - What’s fun to do in Denver?

-- The average rent in Denver for a one-bedroom apartment is $1,763/month, ranking it as the 25th highest monthly rent in the United States.
+- The average rent in Denver for a one-bedroom apartment is $1,967/month.

 Before you get bogged down in the details, check out this video of some of the more breathtaking sights around Denver.

 Denver is a city with a lot of neighborhoods, which means it’s hard to cover everything simply.